-The IMDA may enforce the provisions of the Media Market Conduct Code by initiating an enforcement action either on its own initiative or in response to a request filed by a third party.
+The IMDA may enforce the provisions of the Media Market Conduct Code by initiating an enforcement action either on its own initiative or in response to a request filed by any person who has been injured or is likely to be injured as a direct result of the contravention of any provision of the Media Market Conduct Code by a Regulated Person.
 Such actions must be initiated within two years after the date on which the alleged contravention occurred.
 In enforcing the provisions of the Media Market Conduct Code, the IMDA may, among others, issue warnings, directions or orders to cease and desist.
 The IMDA may also impose financial penalties.
-While reserving the right to impose financial penalties of up to S\$1 million, the IMDA will consider all relevant aggravating or mitigating factors in order to ensure that any financial penalty imposed is proportionate to the contravention.
+While reserving the right to impose financial penalties of up to S\$1 million, the IMDA will consider all relevant aggravating or mitigating factors in order to ensure that any financial penalty imposed is proportionate to the harm done.